Get insider access

 1. Best Dell Laptop

 The best Dell laptop we've tested is the Dell XPS 16 (2024).
-This 16-inch mobile workstation is a premium model offering exceptional build quality and performance.
-It's available with Intel Meteor Lake CPUs (up to a Core Ultra 9) paired with integrated graphics or an NVIDIA RTX 40-series GPU (up to a 4070), giving you plenty of processing power to tackle general productivity tasks and intensive workloads like programming, video editing, and 3D modeling.
-You can choose between a 120Hz FHD+ IPS or a 90Hz 4k+ OLED panel; we recommend the latter for color-critical work, as it offers full DCI P3 coverage.
-You can also configure this laptop with up to 64GB of RAM and 4TB of storage.
-Although the RAM isn't user-replaceable (ensure you get enough for your workflow up front), the SSD is.
+This 16-inch premium model has exceptional build quality and great performance.
+It's available with Intel Meteor Lake CPUs (up to a Core Ultra 9) paired with integrated graphics or an NVIDIA RTX 40-series GPU (up to a 4070), giving you plenty of processing power to tackle general productivity tasks and intensive workloads like content creation.
+You can choose between a 120Hz FHD+ IPS or a 90Hz 4k+ OLED panel; we recommend the latter for color-critical work, as it offers full coverage of the DCI P3 color space.

 See our review